When Arianne Hemlein became a single mom nine years ago, she knew she would need a flexible job to help support and take care of her two children.

 Hemlein began teaching art classes about a year ago, something she found she really enjoyed.

 "I found I really appreciated being able to share my artistic skills and get people to explore their own creativity," she tells me.
 "It was very rewarding to teach classes.
 I decided I wanted to pursue that."
-Cary mom's business lets everybody be an artist

 So Sociable Art was born.
 Hemlein brings her classes to coffee shops, restaurants and clubs across North Carolina - including Apex, Cary, Charlotte, Sanford and Southern Pines.
 Her students paint while they sip a coffee or try out an appetizer.
 During the two hour classes, she shows students how to paint a painting stroke by stroke.
 At the end, they come out with a finished product they often end up hanging on their walls.